1) Call Number: AGSL Archival Collection 1

 Quantity: 5 volumes

-Abstract: Isaiah Bowman’s Scrapbooks on Political Geography consist primarly of newspaper and magazine clippings related to political geography and international relations, collected in connection with subjects covered in his book The New World: Problems in Political Geography.
+Abstract: Isaiah Bowman’s Scrapbooks on Political Geography consist primarily of newspaper and magazine clippings related to political geography and international relations, collected in connection with subjects covered in his book The New World: Problems in Political Geography.

 5) Call Number: AGSL Manuscript Collection 5 (stored in compact shelving)